bahtiyartan/troia/docs/55InheritanceCross.rst

 		function MOVE
 			X = X + 5;
 			RETURN;

+	/* this code is not compilable,
+	   it is just for assumption */

 and assume that in somewhere of the standart application, an instance of CAT class is defined and its move method is called like below:
 ::